Data Knowledge Catalog

 ESG regulations and standards now originate from multiple federal and global entities.
 The U.S., France, the EU, and other national entities have introduced an almost competitive array of rules and standards for companies to navigate.
 Unsurprisingly, companies are turning to robust data governance and management to steer through the increasing complexities of ESG compliance.

-Let’s examine how shifting regulatory standards in 2024 will influence the ESG compliance strategies of forward-thinking companies.
+Let’s examine how shifting regulatory standards could will influence the ESG compliance strategies of forward-thinking companies.

 Substantial new and refreshed ESG regulations reflect a global move toward more stringent and detailed requirements.
 In the U.S., ESG initiatives vary – For example, consider federal regulations like Nasdaq’s Board Diversity Rule and Sustainability Accounting Standards Board (SASB) standards for sustainability reporting.
 State-level ESG regulations are diverse, with 20 states enforcing anti-ESG rules, eight adopting pro-ESG laws, and three enacting ESG-related disclosure regulations as of September 2023.
 This patchwork of rules poses many problems for businesses operating across multiple states.